ethpwn/ethpwn/docs/docs/ethpwn/global_state.md

 To use this feature, set the `ETHERSCAN_API_KEY` environment variable to your etherscan API key, or add it to your `ethpwn` configuration file.

-Then you can use the following command to fetch the verified source code for the Uniswap Router contract:
+Then you can use the following command to fetch the verified source code for, e.g., the Uniswap Router contract:
 ```bash
 ethpwn contract fetch_verified_contract 0x7a250d5630B4cF539739dF2C5dAcb4c659F2488D
 ```